-• The side air bags and curtain air bags ordinarily will not inflate in the event of a frontal impact, rear impact, rollover or lower severity side collision.
+The side air bags and curtain air bags ordinarily will not inflate in the event of a frontal impact, rear impact, rollover or lower severity side collision.
 Always wear your seat belts to help reduce the risk or severity of injury in various kinds of accidents.

-- The seat belts, the side air bags and . curtain air bags are most effective when you are sitting well back and upright in the seat.
+- The seat belts, the side air bags and curtain air bags are most effective when you are sitting well back and upright in the seat.
 The side air bag and curtain air bag inflate with great force.
 Do not allow anyone to place their hand, leg or face near the side air bag on the side of the seatback of the front seat or near the side roof rails.
-Do not allow anyone sitting in the front seats or rear outboard seats to extend their hand out of the window or lean against the door.
+Do not allow anvone sitting in the front seats or rear outboard seats to extend their hand out of the window or lean against the door.
 Some examples of dangerous riding positions are shown in the previous illustrations. - When sitting in the rear seat, do not hold onto the seatback of the front seat.
 If the side air bag inflates, you may be seriously injured.
 Be especially careful with children, who should always be properly restrained.
 Some examples of dangerous riding positions are shown in the illustrations. - Do not use seat covers on the front seatbacks.
-They may interfere with side air bag inflation. - 1-46 Safety Seats, seat belts and supplemental restraint system
+They may interfere with side air bag inflation.

-- 1. Crash zone sensor - 2.
-Supplemental front-impact air bag modules - 3.
-Front seat-mounted side-impact supplemental air bag modules - 4.
-Occupant classification sensors (weight sensors) - 5.
-Occupant classification system control unit
+- Crash zone sensor - Supplemental front-impact air bag modules - Front seat-mounted side-impact supplemental air bag modules - Occupant classification sensors (weight sensors) - Occupant classification system control unit

-- 6. Roof-mounted curtain side-impact supplemental air bag modules
+- Roof-mounted curtain side-impact supplemental air bag modules

-- 7. Roof-mounted curtain side-impact supplemental air bag inflators
+- Roof-mounted curtain side-impact supplemental air bag inflators

-- 8. Seat belt with pretensioners
+- Seat belt with pretensioners

-- 9. Satellite sensors
+- Satellite sensors

 - 10. Air bag Control Unit (ACU)